Chocolate Almond Torte

 Ghirardelli 100% Cacao Unsweetened Baking Bar starts with the finest cocoa beans from around the world.
 The beans are carefully roasted and milled to create a pure, rich chocolate taste.
 This unsweetened baking bar will give your desserts the delectable essence of pure chocolate intensity.

-BEAUTIFUL ON A DESSERT TABLE
+BEAUTIFUL ON A BUFFET TABLE